Coordinate-Based Seismic Interpolation in Irregular Land Survey: A Deep Internal Learning Approach: Coordinate-based Seismic Shot Interpolation

-where $\boldsymbol{v}_i$ is the coordinate vector for the $i$-th acquired seismic response $\mathbf{y}_i$, $s$ and $k$ are the number of missing and total shots, respectively.
-We remark here that, for fitting the network we just employ the available discrete samples of the acquisition of interest, therefore training data from additional seismic surveys are not necessary.
+We remark here that training data from additional seismic surveys are not necessary because we just employ the available discrete samples of the acquisition of interest for training the network.